alibaba/GraphScope/interactive_engine/executor/store/exp_store/README.md

 * `PropertyTable`: The default option of in-memory hash table.
 * `SingleValueTable`: An optimized in-memory table that maintains one single value.
 Although vertices usually contain multiple properties, it is very common for the edges to only contain on single property in practice.
-  In addition, edges are often in a much larger order (10X~100X largers) than vertices.
+  In addition, edges are often in a much larger order (10X~100X larger) than vertices.
 We thus implement `SingleValueTable` as an optimization to ease the edges' storage burden.

 # Usage of LDBC Parser